 - Continued quarterly monitoring of parasites in Alluvial Farms pig herd.
 Hoping to connect with CCOF & Rodale to start planning outreach together next year.

-- In year three we will also work with the 2022 intern to publish digital manuals that we wish had been available when we started this project to help equip other pig farmers to monitor parasites on pig farms - a manual for pig parasite monitoring in the herd, in the compost, and in pig pastures, as well as a manual for aerated composting of pig bedding and manures.
+- In year three we produced a digital presentation that we wish had been available when we started this project to help equip other pig farmers to monitor parasites on pig farms - a manual for pig parasite monitoring in the herd, in the compost, and in pig pastures, as well as a manual for aerated composting of pig bedding and manures.

 Thank you for this opportunity.

 Year two of our SARE grant was primarily taken up with construction of a 400 cubic yard capacity aerated composting structure and quarterly monitoring of parasite loads in our pig herd.